jeremiah-corrado/fem_2d/paper.md

 For research purposes, it is also important that the implementation is straightforward and easy to understand.
 This way, other researchers can quickly read the code to validate the methodology itself or they can use it as a starting point for additional investigation and software development.
 This is yet another benefit of the RBS approach, as it greatly simplifies the enforcement of continuity conditions, which is typically the most challenging aspect of an *h*-refinement implementation over quadrilateral or hexahedral elements.

 Thus, we conclude that `FEM_2D`'s RBS implementation gives it a distinct advantage over other FEM libraries such as Deal.II [@dealII93]; specificity as a research package.
-The succinctness of the continuity enforcement algorithm removes much of the difficulty of implementing new features, and the generic Trait-Based interface makes it easy to explore extensions into other problem domains.
+The succinctness of the continuity enforcement algorithm removes much of the difficulty of implementing new features.
+This is a major barrier to entry for contributing to larger and more complex packages.
+Additionally, the generic Trait-Based interface makes it easy to explore extensions into other problem domains.

-# Project Goals

-`FEM_2D`: is intended to be the following:

-* A proof-of-concept for the RBS method and associated research
-* A high quality implementation of the RBS approach to FEM for the purpose of encouraging additional related research
-    * This could involve additions to the `FEM_2D` library to support new features or application domains
-    * It could also simply serve as a starting point, or example implementation, for new RBS based FEM software
-* A powerful solver for the 2D Maxwell Eigenvalue Problem in itself (or any other problems that are implemented by the open-source community)

 # Features